grafana/writers-toolkit/docs/sources/writing-guide/shortcodes/index.md

 For more information about Grafana dashboards, refer to [Dashboards][dashboards].
 ```

-The `/docs/reference` shortcode replaces the variable `<GRAFANA VERSION>` with the version inferred from the current page.
-For example:

 - If the page is `/docs/grafana/latest/alerting`, the inferred version is `latest`, and the returned reference is `/docs/grafana/latest/dashboards`.
 - If the page is `/docs/grafana/next/alerting`, the inferred version is `next`, and the returned reference is `/docs/grafana/next/dashboards`.